featureguards/docs/docs/data/index.html.md

 ```

 <aside class="warning">
-Errors are thrown/returned if a feature toggle doesn't exist or the rare occasions the SDK
+Errors are thrown/returned if a feature toggle doesn't exist or at the rare occasions the SDK
 failing to fetch/refresh its synced copy of feature toggles due to FeatureGuards being down.
 </aside>